PACIFIC HEARING INC

 Americans tend to place hearing health as a low priority or underestimate its value when purchasing insurance coverage.
 However, those who recognize its importance can take measures to have funds available if hearing aids become necessary.

-Pacific Hearing Inc. Helps Check Your Insurance Coverage
+We Can Help You Check Your Insurance Coverage

 It is just one more way we can encourage our patients to invest in better hearing they’ll enjoy from wearing hearing aids.

 Contact us with your questions and concerns related to insurance coverage.
+We’re here to help, every step of the way.